-Recommended Readings on Social Networking (Continued) Gladwell, Malcolm • Blink: The Power of Thinking Without Thinking The Tipping Point: How Little Things Can Make a Big Difference • Putnam.
-Robert • Bowling Alone: The Collapse and Revival of American Community Rosen, Emanuel Buzz: Accelerating Natural Contagion • The Anatomy of Buzz: How to Create Word of Mouth Marketing • Watts, Duncan • Six Degrees: The Science of a Connected Age Small Worlds: The Dynamics of Networks Between Order and Randomness
+- The Practice of Social Influence in Multiple Cultures - Training in Ethical Influence - Cohen, Don, and Prusak, Laurence - In Good Company: How Social Capital Makes Organizations Work - Covey, Stephen M. R. - The Speed of Trust: The One Thing That Changes Everything - Gladwell, Malcolm - Blink: The Power of Thinking Without Thinking - The Tipping Point: How Little Things Can Make a Big Difference - Putnam, Robert D. - Bowling Alone: The Collapse and Revival of American Community - Rosen, Emanuel - Buzz: Accelerating Natural Contagion - The Anatomy of Buzz: How to Create Word-of-Mouth Marketing - Watts, Duncan - Six Degrees: The Science of a Connected Age - Small Worlds: The Dynamics of Networks Between Order and Randomness

-I'm often reminded of Harvey Mackay's book, Dig Your Well Before You're Thirsty.
+I'm often reminded of Harvey Mackay's book Dig Your Well Before You're Thirsty.
 You have to build and nurture these relationships well before you need them.
-People are a lot less likely to respond and react if you only call when you want something instead of getting in touch to find out how they are doing and how you can become an asset to them.
+People are a lot less likely to respond and react if you call only when you want something; you should also get in touch to find out how they are doing and how you can become an asset to them.
 (See the section on relationship givers, takers, and investors later in this chapter.)

-When I hear someone say, "I need to network," that sounds desperate.
+When I hear someone say, "I need to network," it sounds desperate to me.
 That's reactive.
-They are looking for a job or they are behind in their sales quota and are scrambling to find prospects, or they are in trouble with their project deliverables.
+They are looking for a job, they are behind in their sales quota and are scrambling to find prospects, or they are in trouble with their project deliverables.
 Success comes from being much more proactive.
-I recently had a chance to meet Keith Ferrazzi of Never Eat Alone fame, and I appreciate his advice in the book to keep your calendar full of opportunities to meet and engage a diverse portfolio of contacts.

-I liken this kind of networking to playing a game of chess.
-What I love about playing chess is that it forces you to proactively think a number of moves ahead.
+I liken proactive and consistent networking to playing a game of chess.
+What I love about playing chess is that to be successful, you must proactively think a number of moves ahead.
 Similar to what I understand of military situations, it also challenges you to constantly conduct situational analysis.
 Where am I today, what am I trying to achieve, what happens if I make these efforts, and what's next?
 Investing in your relationships is also a constant situational analysis.
 It's critical to think about relationships as investments, and like any other investment, it's imperative to evaluate your return on that investment.
 When it comes to relationships, ROI needs to be reinvented.
-Think about this in regard to your Return on Involvement.
+Think about this in regard to your return on involvement.
 You belong to all of these different organizations and attend all of these functions.
 What do you have to show for it?
-Later in this book, we'll discuss Return on Integration, Return on Impact, Return on Influence, and Return on Image-all quantifiable perspectives on investments in a critical soft asset: your relationships.
+Later in this book, we'll discuss return on integration, return on impact, return on influence, and return on image-all quantifiable perspectives on investments in a critical soft asset: your relationships.